 Novruz in Azerbaijan: how the country celebrates spring

-A guide to Novruz, Azerbaijan's ancient spring festival — its bonfires and rituals, the semeni and traditional sweets, the four pre-holiday Tuesdays, and how travelers can experience it.
+A guide to Novruz, Azerbaijan's ancient spring festival — its bonfires and rituals, the semeni and sweets, the four Tuesdays, and how to experience it.

 What Novruz is